kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Statistical Noise in Scores

-Small differences mislead.
+Small differences mislead
-Variance matters.
+Variance matters
 Repeat evaluation

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.